Lao stated: “Confucius said: ‘Since I was never appointed to high public office, I mastered the arts.’”

 When he realized that his younger brother Jili (季歷) had much greater wisdom than he possessed, Tai Bo voluntarily left the then minor kingdom of Zhou to enable his father to designate him as heir to the throne.
 This was an almost unimaginable act in the hereditary feudal system that reigned at the time and one that has only been very rarely repeated in Chinese – or indeed world – history.
 No wonder Confucius described him as a man of “supreme virtue” (至德/zhìdé).
 Continue reading Historical figures in the Analects of Confucius: Tai Bo

-King Wen of Zhou (周文王) is honored as the founder of the Zhou dynasty (周朝), even though in actual fact it was his son who actually established it after defeating the last Shang dynasty (商朝) king Zhouxin (紂辛) at the bloody battle of Muye (牧野之戰) in ca. 1046 BCE.
+King Wen of Zhou (周文王) is honored as the founder of the Zhou dynasty (周朝), even though it was his son who actually established it after defeating the last Shang dynasty (商朝) king Zhouxin (紂辛) at the bloody battle of Muye (牧野之戰) in ca. 1046 BCE.